Getting your business found online now means showing up twice: both in traditional search results and in the answers given by AI search assistants.

 AI tools like ChatGPT, Perplexity, and Google AI Overviews are completely changing that.
 They scan the web, select the clearest and most trustworthy answers, and deliver them directly to users — often without any human ever clicking through to your site.

-Ironically, businesses still need a domain name and a website with clear, well-structured pages for AI to pull from.
+Yet ironically, it means businesses still need a domain name and a great website with clear, well-structured pages for AI to pull from.

 What the AI chooses may not be the top-ranked pages either.
-Instead, AI often prioritises content that’s clear, authoritative, and easy to “parse” — or in this case, break down into small, understandable pieces.
+Instead, it often prioritises content that’s authoritative, clearly organised, and simple for AI to “parse” and break down into small, understandable pieces.

 Google’s AI Mode – what you need to know